Configuration Parameters

 Path to a default SQLite database file (specify the file:// scheme prefix).

-Default value: (not set)
+Default value: (not specified)

 RedisDefaultConn